Table of Contents

-Diabetes affects a higher percentage of United States military veterans than the country's general population.
-While many factors can lead to type 2 diabetes in veterans, Agent Orange exposure and obesity tend to be the most influential factors.
-Veterans can receive a VA disability rating for their condition if their diabetes is determined to be connected to their service.
+Diabetes affects a higher percentage of United States military veterans than the country’s general population.
+While many factors can lead to type 2 diabetes in veterans, Agent Orange exposure and obesity tend to be the most influential factors in any service member with any medical condition diagnosed during this time.
+Veterans can receive a VA disability rating and social security disability insurance for their condition if their diabetes is determined to be connected to their service.

 What Is Diabetes?